 Buy treats and/or write notes for each individual day.
 Whether you want to read scripture, include random acts of kindness or fun activities to do as a family – the choice is yours!
 Have fun with it!
 Or just put candy in it… no shame in that game – you did after all just make this!

-What do you think of this tutorial?
+What do you think of this advent calendar diy?
 I’m super happy with how it came out, I hope you love it too!